Mayeu/mayeu.me/_posts/2017-06-17-creating-internal-pki-with-cfssl.md

 }
 ```

-And we generate one:
+And we can generate it using the second intermediate CA:
 ```
-$ cfssl gencert -ca intermediate-2-web-ca.pem \
+$ cfssl gencert -ca intermediate-web-2-ca.pem \
-        -ca-key intermediate-2-web-ca-key.pem -config="cfssl-config.json" \
+        -ca-key intermediate-web-2-ca-key.pem -config="cfssl-config.json" \
-        -profile="web-leaf" admin.ma-yourte.net.json |
+        -profile="web-leaf" admin.our-web.net.json |
-  cfssljson -bare admin.ma-yourte.net
+  cfssljson -bare admin.our-web.net
 ```

-As always you can check your certificate via:
+As always we can check the certificate via:
 ```
 $ openssl x509 -in admin.ma-yourte.net.pem -text
 ```

-## What do we have now, and what can we do?
+## What do we have now, and what can we do next?

-Until now we created only one chains, and as you see we use "web" everywhere to make it tacitly a certificate authority to authenticate the HTTPS protocol.
-Now we can create another chain for other purpose, for example for a VPN, RabbitMQ, or other tools that need encryption to protect communication.
+Until now we created only one chains, and as you see we use "web" everywhere to
+make it tacitly a certificate authority to authenticate the HTTPS protocol.
+Now
+we can create another chain for other purpose, for example for a VPN, RabbitMQ,
+or other tools that need encryption to protect communication.

-This segmentation by intermediate certificate chain helps you to ensure that a certificate for one usage is not used for another.
-For example, your VPN will only recognize one chain, so somebody putting its hand on a web certificate will not be able to connect to the VPN.
-You could also repudiate a full chain at once in case your online CA get hacked.
+This segmentation by intermediate certificate chain helps you to ensure that a
+certificate for one usage is not used for another.
+For example, your VPN will
+only recognize one chain, so somebody putting its hand on a web certificate
+will not be able to connect to the VPN.
+You could also repudiate a full chain
+at once in case your online CA get hacked.

 Now you can automate your certificate creation via multiple mean:
 - cfssl can run in server mode in an host
-- You can use your usual configuration management tool (like Ansible or Puppet) to run the needed command and distribute the files
+- You can use your usual configuration management tool (like Ansible or Puppet)
+  to run the needed command and distribute the files
 - Vault could be use to generate certs on the fly when needed

 ## References

 - [Intermediate CA config](https://gist.github.com/riyad/e9dd6e688ea5de69a65a)
 - [How to Generate a Self-Signed Root Certificate with CF-SSL](https://fernandobarillas.com/blog/2015/07/22/how-to-generate-a-self-signed-root-certificate-with-cf-ssl/)
 - [Creating an Intermediate CA for MITMProxy](https://fernandobarillas.com/blog/2015/08/06/creating-an-intermediate-ca-for-mitmproxy/)
 - [cfssl doc](https://github.com/cloudflare/cfssl/blob/master/doc/cmd/cfssl.txt)
 - [pathLenConstraint question on SO](https://stackoverflow.com/questions/6616470/certificates-basic-constraints-path-length#6617814)
 - [How to build your own public key infrastructure](https://blog.cloudflare.com/how-to-build-your-own-public-key-infrastructure/)